lassehauballe/EverythingCanBeAShell/README.md

-# Everything Is A Shell...
-An asyncrounous shell at least...
+# Everything Can Be A Shell...
+An asynchronous shell at least...

 ## Disclaimer
 The shells in this repository are all Proof-of-Concept and have only been tested in my own lab - Enjoy :)
+...
+Also, at this moment, the repository only contains a single shell using Windows Registry keys.
+However, I hope to add more in the future.

-  ## Concept for this repository
+## Concept of this repository
 This repository is made to explore untraditional ways of establishing command and control (C2) on Microsoft Windows systems.
 The shells in this repository are asynchronous just like Cobalt Strikes shells.
-This means that the client (beacon) will check-in at a given interval (sleep-timer) for any new commands from the server (C2).
+The client (beacon) will check-in at a given interval (sleep-timer) for any new commands from the server (C2).
 If a command is found, the beacon will execute it and post the result back to the server.

-At this moment, the repository only has a C2 using Windows Registry keys, but I hope to add more in the future.

 ## C2 using Windows registry keys